• Slang User's Guide

 • If there are multiple targets, then a -profile option applies to the preceding -target option

 Kernel -o options are the most complicated case, because they depend on both a target and entry point.
 A -o option applies to the preceding entry point, and the compiler will try to apply it to a matching target based on its file extension.
-For example, a .spv output file will be matched to a -target spriv.
+For example, a .spv output file will be matched to a -target spirv.

 The compiler makes a best effort to support complicated cases with multiple files, entry points, and targets.
 Users with very complicated compilation requirements will probably be better off using multiple slangc invocations or migrating to the compilation API.